softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 🖥️ [Slides](https://docs.google.com/presentation/d/19nC7v6SDqoEeK75Mb-f6L3QhnbuP6Xfo/edit?usp=sharing&ouid=114081115660452804792&rtpof=true&sd=true)

 `Structure Query Language` (SQL) is a programming language that is specifically designed to interact with relational databases.
-It contains instructions for inserting, updating, reading, and deleting data.
-It also provides instructions for managing the database and the users that have access to the database.
+It contains statements for inserting, updating, reading, and deleting data.
+It also provides statements for managing the database and the users that have access to the database.

+You can categorizes the most commonly used SQL statements into the following buckets.

+1. **DDL** (Data Definition Language) - Create, alter, drop.
+1. **DML** (Data Manipulation Language) - Insert, update, delete.
+1. **DQL** (Data Query Language) - Select.

 Here is an example of SQL statements for creating a database, creating at table, and inserting some sample data.